Skip to main content

 1. Log in to dropbox.com.

-2. Hover over the item you’d like to share.
+2. Hover over the file or folder you’d like to share and click Share.

 Keep it (even more) secure